-After you guys are all booked, lets get that engagement session on the calendar!
+After you guys are all booked, let's get that engagement session on the calendar!
 I like to schedule these as soon as you book as its important to get them on the calendar especially if you are looking for a fall session.
 In peak seasons - Spring, Fall and from Thanksgiving to Christmas I have week-day availability only.
 For this reason, please keep in mind what time the sun actually sets so that we can schedule accordingly.

 Throughout the day I will be referring to my smart watch, which houses the shot list, making sure that I capture every detail and family grouping that is important to you.
 Before I leave for the night, I will check in with you on shots that we may have missed due to timing or someone not being available to be sure to capture those shots.

 Once the big day arrives, I will show up and get the ball rolling with whatever you guys put on our timeline to be the first thing.
 I will roll through my timeline and shot list to make sure we capture everything we can for the day.